-- Don’t get hung up on job titles for future careers.
-Think more about what you want to DO instead of what you want to BE.
+- Think more about what you want to DO instead of what you want to BE.
+Don’t get hung up on job titles.

-- Understand that whatever you put on social media could last a really long time.
+- Update your social media carefully because things last a long time.

 - Expand your career and industry awareness by asking questions, reading and going to events on campus.